The Minister of State for Petroleum, Timipre Sylva, said Nigeria accidently doubled its gas reserve. Yet, it was looking for oil.

 On June 27, Timipre Sylva, the Minister of State for Petroleum of Nigeria told the News Agency of Nigeria that the country accidentally found 206 trillion cubic feet of gas, or 5,800 cubic kilometers (km3), while it was looking for crude oil.

 Estimates of gas reserves vary and are yet to be further confirmed.
-But the discovery could practically doubled the country’s reserves.
-In 2019, British Petroleum’s statistical review of world energy estimated at 190 tcf (5,600 km3) the quantity of proven reserve in the country.
+But the discovery could practically double the country’s reserves.
+In 2019, British Petroleum’s statistical review of world energy estimated the country’s proven reserve quantity to be 190 tcf (5,600 km³).

 Nigeria wants to diversify its production of energy

-With about 3% of the gas worldwide, Nigeria is far behind Russia’s 20% share of worldwide gas reserve.
-But the West-African country had one of the 10 largest reserves of natural gas in the world and could reach the top 5 with the serendipitous discovery.
+With about 3% of the gas worldwide, Nigeria is far behind Russia’s 20% share of worldwide gas reserves.
+But the West-African country had one of the world’s ten largest reserves of natural gas in the world and could reach the top 5 with the serendipitous discovery.

-Last year, Nigeria authorities talked about gas like a large opportunity to tap for the next decade.
+Last year, Nigerian authorities talked about gas as a large opportunity to tap for the next decade.